Skip to content

 Mentions

 You can mention another fediverse account by using the mention() function.
+It returns an inline Text object that represents a mention.
 For example:

 typescript